Friday, 12 May 2023

 A room in the serai.
 Picture from the above-mentioned thesis.

+It is to be noted that the southern wall has completely disappeared, and similarly, the southeastern bastion no longer exists.
 This serai is another example of our lost heritage, our negligence, and our total disregard for historic buildings and monuments.
-Though there is not much that can be saved as the haphazard construction has completely destroyed most of the structure, including the rooms for travellers inside the serai.
-But the main entrance on the north side and the wall can still be preserved with some effort.
-It is a historic building with considerable significance and some steps should be taken to preserve it, even only if partially, before it is lost completely.
+There is not much that can be saved, as the haphazard construction has completely destroyed most of the structure, including the rooms for travellers inside the serai.
+However, the main entrance on the north side and the wall can still be preserved with some effort.
+It is a historic building of considerable significance, and steps should be taken to preserve it, even if only partially, before it is lost completely.

 Tariq Amir